Key takeaways from Trump’s speech at the 2025 Davos World Economic Forum

 But at Davos on Thursday, Trump spoke briefly about another country he has in his crosshairs: Canada.

-Trump has repeatedly said he would like to see Canada become the “51st state”, provoking anger from the northern US neighbour.
+Trump has repeatedly said he would like to see Canada become the “51st state”, provoking anger from the US’s northern neighbour.

 “We’re going to be demanding respect from other nations,” Trump said at Davos, immediately pivoting to Canada.
 “We have a tremendous deficit with Canada.
 We’re not going to have that any more.
 We can’t do it.”

-According to the US government, Canada was the largest buyer of US goods in 2022, accounting for $356.5bn in purchases.
+According to the US government, Canada was the largest buyer of the country’s goods in 2022, accounting for $356.5bn in purchases.
 An estimated $2.7bn worth of goods and services crossed the US-Canada border each day in 2023.

-But Trump has pledged to slap high tariffs on Canada as a means of forcing the country to address drug trafficking and irregular migration across the border.
+But Trump has pledged to slap high tariffs on Canada, as a means of forcing the country to address drug trafficking and irregular migration across the border.

 At Davos, however, Trump teased another way to avoid the tariffs.